patrickmaynard/audit-class-generator/README.md

 That can save significant debugging time, since you don't have to guess at which Twig template to modify for a given task.

+In other words, if you can view source in a browser, you can now grep definitively for any HTML tag that already has a "class" attribute, finding exactly which Twig template that DOM element came from.
+Pretty neat!

 ## Installation

 To install this tool as a dev dependency: